NXT TV preview: The lineup for Tuesday's No Mercy fallout show - Pro Wrestling Dot Net

 –Trick Williams vs. Pete Dunne

-Powell’s POV: Dunne hinted on Tuesday’s show that Williams may not make it to this episode, meaning there will likely be some type of angle at NXT No Mercy.
-Join John Moore for his live reviews of NXT as the shows air Tuesdays at 7CT/8ET on USA Network.
+Powell’s POV: Join John Moore for his live reviews of NXT as the shows air Tuesdays at 7CT/8ET on USA Network.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment